soleinik/net-gazer-sensor/docs/use-case-vpn-host-with-no-vpn-running.md

 3. net-gazer-web runs on that box, on 'lo' nic.
 There is not db running, but transaction log, that I will replay later into database

+# notes
+traceroute pluging looks for tcp SYN+SYN/ACK combination.
+Since server socket does not exists - should be traffic on that host.
+I tried to portscan my extenal IP - nothing... next plugin to work on - record any ethernet frames.
+I want to capture port scan

 I will leave it running for 24 hours - let's see what happens.....